The Private Equity Review: Germany

-The German tax and regulatory environment has become even more challenging for private equity funds (i.e., BEPS,2 FATCA/CRS, Investment Tax Reform Act, VAT on management fees, tax transparency and permanent establishment issues, rumours regarding future restrictions of the German capital gains tax-exemption regime, carried interest taxation issues).
+The German tax and regulatory environment has become even more challenging for private equity funds (namely on account of BEPS,2 FATCA/CRS, the Investment Tax Reform Act, VAT on management fees, tax transparency and permanent establishment issues, rumours regarding future restrictions of the German capital gains tax-exemption regime, and carried-interest taxation issues).

 Private equity funds and other alternative investment funds (AIF) are regulated in Germany pursuant to the German Capital Investment Code (KAGB) that implemented the Alternative Investment Fund Managers Directive 2011/61/EU (AIFMD) into German law.
 In Germany, not only the national investment regulation has been revised to transpose the AIFMD, but the existing product regulation of the abolished previous German Investment Act has been extended to include closed-ended funds and alternative assets in the KAGB.

 The KAGB and its interpretation by the German Federal Financial Supervisory Authority (BaFin) are often more restrictive than the national legislation implementing the AIFMD in other countries of the European Union.
 Therefore, an increasing number of German fund managers have begun to establish more teams with an international focus and offer non-German fund structures, either onshore (i.e., Luxembourg, the Netherlands, Ireland) or offshore (i.e., Guernsey, Jersey) to German investors.
 Compared to countries such as the United Kingdom, France and Italy, German private equity funds do not achieve billion-euro commitments.
 Billion-euro allocations for German investments are more likely to be integrated into pan-European private equity funds with strong German advisory teams.